 - TLAC applies only to a small number of global banks and doesn’t rely on national bank recovery and resolution laws.
 In contrast, MREL relies on a harmonized legal framework (principally the EU’s Bank Recovery and Resolution Directive (BRRD)).

 - MREL also applies to a more diverse group of institutions, from complex G-SIBs to smaller national or regional cooperative banks.
 Consequently, MREL is more flexible to accommodate different business models and different EU member states.

 The FSB’s task in setting clear TLAC requirements for G-SIBs has been relatively straightforward: the 30 institutions to which TLAC applies operate on a global scale and have relatively consistent business models.

-As the SRB’s mandate is clearly biased in favour of harmonisation, there is no easy solution to the challenge of implementing MREL.
+As the SRB’s mandate is clearly biased in favor of harmonization, there is no easy solution to the challenge of implementing MREL.
 Some additional complicating factors are the rules on State Aid and the BRRD requirement for a minimum of 8% of liabilities to be bailed in as a pre-requisite for access to national resolution funds.
-Although it was decided not to explicitly incorporate this rule into MREL, resolution authorities are required to consider all applicable requirements, including State Aid rules.

 Some important issues relating to TLAC, such as where capital must be held within a group, are unresolved.
 However, most of the central aspects of the standard – and perhaps most importantly the compliance date – are now clear.
 In contrast, some critical elements of MREL, including when it will be introduced, remain uncertain – partly as a result of the complexity described above.
 Most issues are expected to clarified imminently, however.